Support Centre

 7.4.
 Data protection impact assessment

-This DPIA should contain at least a description of the types of data collected, the methodology used for collection and as guarantee for security of the information, and an analysis of the controller in relation to the measures, safeguards, and risk mitigation mechanisms adopted.
-(Article 38 of the LGPD)
+The ANPD may require the controller to prepare a DPIA relating to its data processing operations, as provided for by the regulations, with due regard to commercial and industrial secrecy (Article 10(§3º) of the LGPD).
+This DPIA should contain at least a description of the types of data collected, the methodology used for collection and as a guarantee for the security of the information, an analysis of the controller in relation to the measures, safeguards, and risk mitigation mechanisms adopted (Article 38 of the LGPD).

 7.5.
 Data protection officer appointment